gschussler/ballmonster/json/exceptions.md

         "0": { "13": 1 }, "1": { "13": 1 }, "2": { "13": 1 }, "3": { "13": 1 }, "4": { "13": 1 }, "5": { "13": 1 }, "6": { "13": 1 }, "7": { "13": 1 }, "8": { "13": 1 }, "9": { "13": 1 }, "10": { "13": 1 }, "11": { "13": 1 }, "12": { "13": 1 }, "13": { "13": 1 }, "14": { "13": 1 }, "15": { "13": 1 }, "16": { "13": 1 }, "17": { "13": 1 }
       }
     },
-    -1, // Tera Shell (Gen 9) – Damage-dealing moves of all types are set to 0.5x, "not very effective".
+    { // Tera Shell (Gen 9) – Damage-dealing moves of all types are set to 0.5x, "not very effective".
 This is the sole ability that includes a reduction to Stellar-type damage.
+      "mode": "defense",
+      "mult": 0.5,
+      "replace": 1,
+      "after": 1
+    },
     { // Well-Baked Body (Gen 9) – Immune to Fire-type damage
       "mode": "defense",
       "mult": 0,